Jatinsingh289/jatinsingh289/README.md

 ## Hi there 👋
-I am jatin,software engineer student i mostly use frontend stuff like html, react ,tailwind and bit of framer gsap for ui design for backend experience in python and  c++ experience AI and Data structures
+I am jatin,software engineer student

+i mostly use frontend stuff like html, react ,tailwind

+for backend experience in python and  c++

+experience AI and Data structures

 🌱 I’m currently learning Machine Learning.

 this is fresh profile i'll be uploading some smaller projects, experiments and things I'm currently working on.
 Everything is built in from scratch not copy paste